HORSEBACK RIDING

 • Mill Creek Road (Hwy 172): Located about 13 miles from St. Bernard Lodge, Mill Creek Road from the Hanna Ranch to Mineral is 9 miles long.
 You’ll pass by the Mill Creek Resort, where drinks, snacks, and lunch are available in the summer.
 This route can be ridden as an out and back in either direction or as a loop traveling on Hwy 36 over Morgan Summit.

-• Lake Almanor Recreation Trail: This is a 12-mile trail paved along the west shore of Lake Almanor.
-The trail is 10 feet wide, making plenty of room for both hikers and bicyclists.
-There are several places to access the trail.
-On the north end is a small dirt road across from Humboldt Road.
+• Lake Almanor Recreation Trail: This 12-mile paved trail runs along the west shore of Lake Almanor.
+It is 10 feet wide, making plenty of room for hikers and bicyclists.
+The trail can be accessed from several places.
+On the north end, a small dirt road crosses Humboldt Road.
 The southern point can be accessed from the Rocky Point boat launch area.

-• Last Chance Loop: This is primarily a flat loop around Lake Almanor’s upper part and Last Chance Creek’s lower part.
+• Last Chance Loop: This is primarily a flat loop around Lake Almanor’s upper and Last Chance Creek’s lower parts.
 The route includes 3 miles of pavement and 12 miles of gravel road.
 The Coffee Station or Bodfish Bicycles both make for good starting points.

 • Back Roads of Indian Valley: The Indian Valley Arm between Greenville and Taylorsville is a great back road that twists through the ranching country and is part of the Barn Quilt Tour.
 The distance is about 11.5 miles.
-Taylorsville has a great Country Store with a deli and a 100-plus-year-old cash register, which still is used today.
+Taylorsville has a great Country Store with a deli and a 100-plus-year-old cash register, which is still used today.
 There is also a tavern in town.
-From here, you have several options: You can turn around and ride back to Greenville or continue to Genesee and ride the additional 24 miles to Antelope Lake.
+You have several options from here: You can turn around and ride back to Greenville or continue to Genesee and ride the additional 24 miles to Antelope Lake.
 You can also take Taylorsville Road to Hwy 89 and head north on 89 back into Greenville.
 This route is about 14 miles.

 Mountain Biking

 There are many excellent opportunities for mountain biking in the Chester/Lake Almanor area.
 Routes vary from easy to challenging, so riders of all levels can find the right trail for them.
-Most routes are dirt and or gravel roads, but there are also a few single-track trails not far from St. Bernard Lodge.
+Most routes are dirt or gravel roads, but a few single-track trails are not far from St. Bernard Lodge.

 • Morgan Summit: Beginning at the junction of Hwy 89/36 near the SW entrance to Lassen Park, you’ll find over 25 miles of dirt roads ranging from moderate to difficult.
 The parking area is located about 15 miles east of St. Bernard Lodge.
 In the winter, these trails are used by snowmobiles.

 • Spencer Meadows: Spencer Meadows Trail is a registered National Recreation Trail.
 The trailhead is on Hwy 36, just 11.5 miles west of St. Bernard Lodge.
 Spencer Meadow Trail is a 12-mile loop with an elevation climb of 2,410 feet.
-You can ride your bike to the boundary of Lassen National Park.
-Bicycles are not allowed on trails within Lassen Park boundaries.
+You can ride your bike to the boundary of Lassen National Park, but bicycles are not allowed on trails within Lassen Park boundaries.

 Sacramento River Bend Area: This area has two trails, the Iron Canyon Trail and Hog Lake Vista Trail.
 The trailheads are on the north side of Hwy 36, closer to Red Bluff.
 These trails are part of the BLM system.

 • Colby Mountain Lookout: This trail is 11.9 miles round trip.
-Colby Mountain Lookout is an active lookout at 6,002 feet elevation.
+At 6,002 feet elevation, Colby Mountain Lookout is an active lookout.
 From the lookout, you’ll find breathtaking panoramic views of Lassen Peak.

 • Humbug Summit: This challenging 30.2-mile loop features an impressive 2,700-foot elevation climb.
 Humbug Summit is located in the Lassen National Forest.
 ATVs also use this route.
 The trailhead is located near Butte Meadows.